kisaragi-hiu/parinfer-mode/README.md

 - `parinfer-lighters`{.verbatim} (default: `("Parinfer:Indent" .
 "Parinfer:Paren")`{.verbatim})

-    The mode line shows "Parinfer:Indent" when Parinfer is active in indent mode, "Parinfer:Paren" if it is in paren mode.
-The car is the indent mode string, while the cdr is the paren mode string.
+    The mode line shows "Parinfer:Indent" when Parinfer is active in indent state, "Parinfer:Paren" if it is in paren state.
+The car is the indent state string, while the cdr is the paren state string.

     There is no need to add the leading space.
 It is added automatically.